-So, here is what happened, in summary: I expected whale watching to be cool.
-However, this trip ended up being way cooler than what I expected.
-And here are some of the reasons why my expectation were surpassed:
+I expected whale watching to be cool.
+However, this trip ended up blowing my mind.
+I was almost moved to tears.
+Here are some of the reasons why my expectations were surpassed:

-- We went to Newport Beach for our excursion.
-The captain told us to sit down and relax for 45 minutes because he was going to search for whales at about four miles from the coast.
-Three minutes after he said that, he announced: “We got them”.
+Once on board, the captain told us to sit down and relax for 45 minutes because he was going to search for whales at about four miles from the coast.
+Three minutes after he said that he announced through the speakers: “We got them”.
 We spotted a whale less than 2 miles from the coast.

-- I lost count of how many whales we saw.
-I think the final number is among 8 to 10.
-We are in the middle of the gray whale migration season.
-The funny thing is that we didn’t see this type of cetacean.
+I lost count of how many whales we saw.
+I think the final number is 8 to 10.
+The funny thing is that even though we were in the middle of the gray whale migration, we didn’t see this type of cetacean.
 We ended up bumping into an area full of fin whales (which was nicer since they are bigger than gray whales).
-Even the captain said he didn’t know what was going on.
+Even the captain said he didn’t understand why there were so many around.

-- And there is more… In my opinion, the best part of the trip was seeing the fin whales and the dolphins swimming together and playing.
+In my opinion, the best part of the trip was seeing the fin whales and the dolphins swimming and playing together.
 This was awesome!!!
 The captain was able to spot some of the whale locations by observing the dolphins’ behavior.